GCCRC-dev/VelloziaMicrobiome/ShotgunData/README.md

 # Prepare input files with concatenate_interleave script

-This script should be used to format the fastq files for running in the pipeline.sh.
+This script should be used to format the fastq files for running in the **pipeline.sh**.
 It processes the data by concatenating samples that were sequenced in different lanes and converting the forward and reverse reads into interleaved format.

 ----